+These requirements are in line with the requirements of the Allied Health Professions Council as per Act 63 of 1982 (as amended).
+Mature age applications and applications via the recognition of prior learning follow the guidelines and processes as set forth in the DUT rules and guidelines for the respective application processes (General Rules G7 (3)).
 (Amended w.e.f.
-2006/05) These requirements are in line with the requirements of the Allied Health Professions Council as per Act 63 of 1982 (as amended).
-Mature are applications and applications of prior learning follow the guidelines and processes as set forth in the DUT rules and guidelines for the respective application processes (General Rules GP (3)).
+2006/05)